 Old drunks: A specific take on the usual suspects trope.
 The creation of a specific formation or the phenomenon as a whole is pinned on the shoulders of two or more merrily inebriated pensioners.
-Of course, the roots of this motif is embedded in the work of Doug Bower and Dave Chorley, but their portrayal as intoxicated yokels is grossly inaccurate.
+Of course, the root of this motif is embedded in the work of Doug Bower and Dave Chorley, but their portrayal as intoxicated yokels is grossly inaccurate.

 Orbs: Interchangeable term for balls of light seen by the naked eye or on photographs.
 A cause of constant online merriment as these phenomena are taken very seriously by croppies.

 Playing in the corner of a field: Turn up drunk to a circle making job and your teammates will lead you to a little patch of long grass at the edge of the field.
 Here you can push your stomper around until you fall asleep.
 Your team will drag you away from your vomit before first light and nobody will be any wiser.